VincentCarlino/ComputerGraphics/Assignment0_CPlusPlus/README.md

 # Assignment 1 - Modern C++ PPM Library

-*TODO*: Please edit the following information in your assignment

 * Name and partners name (At most 1 partner for this assignment):
 * How many hours did it take you to complete this assignment?
 * Did you collaborate or share ideas with any other students/TAs/Professors?